Aouei/gee_acolite/paper.md

 # Acknowledgements

 This library is based on an initial attempt by Dr. Vanhellemont to connect ACOLITE with Google Earth Engine, which served as inspiration and foundation for the current implementation.
 We acknowledge the Google Earth Engine team for providing the cloud computing platform.

+# Funding
+This project has been financially supported by the Grant CNS2023-143630 funded by MICIU/AEI/10.13039/501100011033 and by European Union Next Generation EU/PRTR.

 # References